siahuat0727/limit-cuda-cores/README.md

 This trick may be used in some academic research, for example, to simulate the running for a task in lower-level GPU hardware.

-Check [this comment](https://forums.developer.nvidia.com/t/how-to-limit-number-of-cuda-cores/42414/6?u=user7977) for a detailed explanation.
+Check [this comment](https://forums.developer.nvidia.com/t/how-to-limit-number-of-cuda-cores/42414/6?u=user7977) for a detailed explanation of the implementation.

 Noted that we currently hardcode the number of SM cores and the maximum blocks per SM.